brianhornick/PowerBI-Bicycle-Business-Project/README.md

-# Analyzing Business Data and Building a Dashboard in Power BI - by Brian Hornick
+# Analyzing Business Data and Building a Report in Power BI - by Brian Hornick
 ## Problem Statement
-A bicycle chain company currently owns 3 stores in the United States and needs a dashboard to make better data-driven decisions.
+A bicycle chain company, SaveOnBikes, owns 3 stores in the United States and the owner needs a visual report to make better data-driven decisions.
 This dataset was found on Kaggle.com LINK: (https://www.kaggle.com/datasets/dillonmyrick/bike-store-sample-database).
-This dataset will serve as a base, which we will use to design our dashboard.
+This dataset will serve as a base, which we will use to design our report.
 I will be outlining each step taken in creating this dashboard and the end goal is to complete a sharp-looking, easy-to-use dashboard that can answer a variety of key questions with ease.
-Some of these questions include:
+These questions include:

+General Sales:

 1. How does revenue differ by store?
 2. What products sell the most, how does model year impact sales?
 3. How does sales differ by brand?
 4. What months of the year are sales the highest?
+5. How does this quarter's revenue compare to last quarter?

+Inventory:

-Is the stock high enough to meet demand?
+1. Is inventory high enough to meet demand for the top products?
-5. How soon on average are orders being shipped before they are required?
-How often are orders being placed too late?
+2. What products have seen the largest increase in demand recently?
+3. What products have performed the worst?
+4. What is the average shipping times?
+5. What percentage of orders are arriving after the required date?

+Focused Sales & Customers

+1. Who are our top customers?
+2. What do the product mixes look like on what customers order?
+3. What is the percentage of sales lost by price increases?
+4. Which stores are seeing the largest revenue growth?
+5. Which staff members are contributing the most to sales?

 To answer these questions, along with many others, the first step required is to import the dataset into Power BI.